 Andrea is an advocate for families negatively impacted by DFCS and the criminal justice system and is dedicated to eliminating barriers for women and girls in the state of Georgia.

 Paula Del Rio joined the Georgia Women Steering Committee in 2020.
 She earned a BS in Civil engineering and a MBA from EAFIT University, in Medellin, Colombia.
 Paula has been a Montessori teacher for over 12 years in numerous international and national locations.
 She currently teaches and holds administrative positions at Montessori of Macon.
-Since 2014 she has also worked as Director of Religious Education at High Street Unitarian Universalist Church, in Macon, GA.
+Since 2014 she has also worked as Director of Religious Education at High Street Unitarian Universalist Church.
 An active and committed member of her community, Paula is passionate about community organizing and social justice.
-She is one of the founders and part of the leadership team of Macon Periods Easier, an organization devoted to raising awareness of period poverty in Macon-Bibb County.
-Among other things, Macon Periods Easier provides education and menstrual products to schools, organizations, and the homeless community.
-She also helped found and volunteers for the Immigration Rapid Response Team, which provides critical resources for local immigrant communities.
-She and her partner, Hollis Phelps, have four children, Jeronimo, Luci, Alden, and Sebastian.
+She is one of the founders and board member of Macon Periods Easier, an organization devoted to raising awareness of period poverty in Macon-Bibb County.
+Among other things, Macon Periods Easier provides education and menstrual products to schools, organizations, and individuals.
+She also helped found and volunteers for the Middle Georgia Immigration Coalition, which provides critical resources for local immigrant communities.
+She and her spouse, Hollis Phelps, have four children, Jeronimo, Luci, Alden, and Sebastian.
 When not traveling, they all reside in Macon, GA.

-Marty Koplin is a native of Richmond, Virginia but her educational endeavors brought her to the University of Georgia where she earned a BS in Family Development.
-While at UGA, she met Evan Koplin and together they fell in love with the Dawgs and UGA Football.
-Marty & Evan have three daughters.
+Marty Koplin, co-president of Georgia Women, is a native of Richmond, Virginia but her educational endeavors brought her to the University of Georgia where she earned a BS in Family Development.

-Since moving to Macon in 1982, Marty has worked in the non-profit community in Middle Georgia.
-Planting her roots of advocacy for those who don’t have a voice early on, she served as the Coordinator of the Sexual Assault Victim Assistance Program for Crisis Line of Macon & Bibb County and as Director of Kids Voting Georgia/Bibb County.
+Since moving to Macon in 1982 with her husband, Evan, Marty has worked in the non-profit community in Middle Georgia.
+Planting her roots of advocacy early on, she served as the Coordinator of the Sexual Assault Victim Assistance Program for Crisis Line of Macon & Bibb County and as Director of Kids Voting Georgia/Bibb County.
 Marty’s passion for education and for the Middle GA community were further informed by her work as an Educational Consultant with Discovery Toys and most recently as an Executive Assistant with Macon Economic Development Commission, part of the Greater Macon Chamber of Commerce.

 Marty has devoted her time to serving on the boards of Congregation Sha’arey Israel synagogue, Leadership Macon and the Georgia Children’s Museum.
 Reading, cooking, hanging out with her 3 fierce daughters, attending concerts and traveling are Marty’s favorite past-times but Georgia Women (And Those Whose Stand With Us) has enabled Marty to become an ‘accidental activist’ tying together all of her passions, empowering women to speak truth to power.

-Lynn Snyder is Georgia Women’s Treasurer.
+Lynn Snyder is the immediate past co-president of Georgia Women.
 She is a graduate of the University of Virginia’s School of Nursing attending on an Army Student Nurse Program scholarship.
 She met her husband Rich at Eisenhower Army Medical Center in Augusta.
-After six years of active duty and eighteen months in the reserves, she left the service to start a family.
+After six years of active duty and eighteen months in the reserves, and achieving the rank of Lieutenant Colonel, she left the service to start a family.
 As a family, the Snyders have lived in six states (Georgia twice) and Lynn worked in a variety of nursing positions in each one.
 She earned her Master’s Degree from Central Michigan University’s Extended Degree Program while living in Maryland and Pennsylvania.
 She decided to hang up her “cap” after almost forty years when she returned to Georgia in 2012.
 She taught English as a Second Language at CGTC first as a volunteer, then as an adjunct instructor until recently.
-A self-described news junky and gym rat, Lynn reads and knits pink hats in her spare time.
+Lynn is the proud author of Lynn's List, our (almost) weekly advocacy suggestions.
+Her son and daughter-in-law live in Cincinnati with their two gorgeous daughters.

 Brenda Sutton Williams is a product of Bibb County public schools, a Golden Key honor graduate of Morris Brown College; has a MA from the University of Phoenix and completed post graduate courses, focusing on leadership.
 Ms. Williams is the first Africa American and female to lead the Houston